-Note: Only high-quality typefaces provide kerning information in their font data, which is required to determine which letter pairs to adjust and how.
-All font collections published by SoftMaker include, of course, extensive kerning information.
+Note: Not all typefaces provide kerning information in their font data, which is required to determine which letter pairs to adjust and how.
+Almost all font collections published by SoftMaker include extensive kerning information.

 Hyperlinks

 The Character dialog's third tab allows you to add hyperlinks to your slides.
 A hyperlink lets a user click on a link to jump either to another location within the presentation, a Web site, an e-mail address, or another file.